 Into the new world, Khaosan Road is popular for shopping and backpacker’s accommodation.
 From the street food to the markets, there is always something new to encounter in Bangkok.

 Closer to nature and located in the northern mountains, Chiang Mai is the perfect area for you to hike, eat, and visit ornate temples.
 The city is a mix of thrilling sports, night markets, and religious serenity make Chiang Mai a top destination where tourists can get a taste of everything.

 Located in southern Thailand, Hua Hin has become a resort destination for adventurous tourists.
-The area, like Pattaya City, was once a small fishing village but then the Thai royal family began to build their summer palaces.
+Like Pattaya City, the area was once a small fishing village, but then the Thai royal family began to build their summer palaces.
 Now, the beach is a large draw for people who want to indulge in watersports and luxury vacations.